 Start children off on the way they should go, and even when they are old they will not turn from it.
 Proverbs 22:6

-Here are a few more scriptures that continue to encourage me as a mother and I hope it does the same for you!
+Here are a few scriptures that encourages me as a mother.
+I hope it does the same for you!

 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Deuteronomy 6:7